 A breast marker is a tiny titanium or stainless steel marker, smaller than a sesame seed.
-It is placed during a breast biopsy procedure to identify the area where breast tissue was removed.
+Breast biopsy markers are placed during a breast biopsy procedure to identify the area where breast tissue was removed.

 Will I be able to feel the Marker?

 It is extremely uncommon to feel the breast marker once it is placed.
 The marker does not interfere with MRIs or other radiology exams.
 Also, it will not set off metal detectors or security checkpoints when traveling.